radiantlogic-v8/documentation-identity-analytics/documentation/identity-analytics/integration-guide/01-introduction.md

 **SECURITY BY DESIGN**

-You cannot see more than what is needed based on your management responsibilites
+You cannot see more than what is needed based on your management responsibilities

 **EXTENSIBLE**